`The peculiar risk lay in the possibility of

 certain lack of the interest I might have expected in them.

-`As they made no effort to communicate with me, but simply
+`As they made no effort to communicate with me,

 stood round me smiling and speaking in soft cooing notes to each